 Sunglasses or Goggles

 - Sunglasses or tinted ski goggles for eye protection are essential!
 Having these with UV protection is even better since there is 50% more UV at 10,000 feet elevations than at sea level.
-The sun’s glare off the snow can burn eyes.
+The sun’s glare off the snow will burn unprotected eyes.
 Sunglasses or goggles also protect eyes from snow, wind and even frostbite.
 Ski goggles with anti-fog lens are desired by many, and can be found online.
 Persons using sunglasses may desire to have a cord attached, to prevent loss during fall.

 Lips, ears, nose and any exposed skin

 - This suggestion isn’t about clothing, but about protection.
 As with eye protection, any exposed skin (ears, lips, nose, anything uncovered) needs protection from the sun!
 Persons who normally burn, will burn because of the increased UV at the high elevation, and reflection of the sun from the snow.
-Use maximum SPF rated lotions, sprays, gels as sun creen or sunblock.
+Use maximum SPF rated lotions, sprays, gels as sunscreen or sunblock.